Meduzz/rpc-js/README.md

 # rpc-js

 The whole plan is to make it easy to do rpc.
-The base concept is that workers will do rpc style message handling.
-While eventers will only accepts payloads, but not return anything.
+The base concept is to  send and hanlde messages (over nats).

-## Workers
+## Handler

-This is the base of rpc, these callback handle messages and they expect an answer.
-Callbacks wired up with the regierWorker should expect messages to have the following structure.
+This replaces both workers and events and combines them both into one simple context.
+Handlers get registered to a path with an optional group, to make them share the load of that queue.

+Messages still looks like this:

 ```
 {